andre-geldenhuis/Latex-Short/01-one.md

 >
 > Depending on which command you removed you will get different errors,
 > you can see the errors by clicking on the *logs and output files* icon
 > next to the recompile button.
+Have a look at the errors and try to
+> get a feel for what they mean.
+Afterward, replace the required command
+> you removed and make sure your document compiles correctly.

 > ## LaTeX tries to compile with errors {.callout}
 >